 And neither Mark nor I grew up with significant money or have inherited money.
 In fact, I grew up with a single disabled parent reliant on government assistance, though thanks to that assistance, my life looked solidly middle class:

-Thanks in part to that supportive upbringing, I earned a full ride to college (Mark got a half ride and had some parental help), and came out with only about $10,000 in loans for living expenses:
+Thanks in part to that supportive upbringing, I earned a full ride to college (Mark got a half ride and his parents paid for the rest), and came out with only about $10,000 in loans for living expenses:

 We also were in the fortunate position of being able to buy our house in 2011, near the bottom of the real estate market during the Great Recession, which is why we were able to pay it off in under 5 1/2 years, something that would take far longer if we were paying today’s prices:

 Though we don’t require it to make our early retirement financial plan work, and we haven’t done any of it for the money, we have done some paid work and earned some money in retirement.
 (Keep reading for more on that.)
-So we aren’t yet living off of our investments, even though we’d planned to.
+But we are now living entirely off of our investments, just as we’d planned to.

 Money on Our Next Life

 I have no problem with bloggers earning money from their blogs, especially because I know exactly how big a time commitment it is to maintain a blog.
 But I choose not to earn money here, even though it would be easy to do so at this point.
-Our Next Life, this blog, is a money-losing proposition by design.
+This may surprise you, but this blog does not make a penny.
+Our Next Life is a money-losing proposition by design.
 First, I don’t like mixing creativity and money, because that sucks the joy out of it, so keeping Our Next Life ad-free keeps it fun for me.
 Second, ads would ruin the visual experience on the site and sponsored posts would erode trust I’ve worked to build with readers.
 Third, bringing money into the equation makes it hard to know if you’re recommending something because you truly love it, or because you have a financial incentive to love it.
 Might I love services that offer an affiliate kick-back more if I was thinking about how much each click would pay me?
 Quite possibly.
 So I just avoid that question altogether by not doing any of these things.
 If I recommend something, it’s with no financial interest in that thing.
 (Exception: my book.
 Keep reading.)